dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

 Standing on the Shoulders of Giants
 ===================================

-My theme - which I'm tentatively calling Blueprint - wasn't created from scratch.
+My theme - which I'm currently calling Blueprint - wasn't created from scratch.
 It was based on an existing theme, from the pelican-themes repository.
 To checkout this repository and see what themes are available, just check it out from github with ``git``:

 .. code-block:: console

     $ git clone --recursive git@github.com:getpelican/pelican-themes.git

-Note that it uses sub-modules, so you need to use ``\-\-recursive`` when cloning.
+Note that this repository uses sub-modules, so you need to use ``\-\-recursive`` when cloning.
 In order to pull the latest changes in the future, you need to do this:

 .. code-block:: console